-Automatically Move Zoom Window to Next Screen
+Automatically Moving Zoom Window to the Next Screen

-Note: This option doesn't apply under Magnifying Glass or Fixed Frame zoom.
+Note: The option Automatically Moving Zoom Window to the Next Screen does not apply if Magnifying Glass or Fixed Frame zoom window style is enabled.

-When this option is enabled and the Zoom window is maximized, nView Desktop Manager will automatically move the window to the next screen if your cursor moves onto the Zoom window.
+When the option Automatically Moving Zoom Window to the Next Screen is enabled and the zoom window is maximized, nView Desktop Manager will automatically move the window to the next screen if your cursor moves onto the Zoom window.

-Enable Bi-Directional Editing
+Enabling Bi-Directional Editing